 But that new currency is an magician’s illusion.
 No matter how many notes are printed, the net value of all the notes in circulation does not change.
 The value in the currency is tied to the goods and services it can be exchanged for.
 Printing more money does not increase the goods and services or provide more net capital.
 More notes just decreases how much goods and services can be exchanged for one Dollar.
 The more the FED issues into circulation, the less your dollar is worth.

-Stealth Theft Redistribution of wealth
+Stealth Redistribution of wealth

 Effectively, The FED issues new notes to move capital from you, and every other holder of a dollar and assets denominated in dollars like your house, car, retirement fund and savings, to the government and Banks who profit from loans to business and investors.
 Although new goods are generated by loans, assuming a successful business is formed, and they provide jobs and such, you are the one whose capital funded the business.
 The FED, a bunch of banks in collusion with the government, stole it from you to give to their cronies.